gopasspw/gopass/README.md

 gopass is developed in the open.
 Here are some of the channels we use to communicate and contribute:

-* Usage mailing list: [gopass-users](https://groups.google.com/forum/#!forum/gopass-users), for discussions around gopass usage and community support
 * Issue tracker: Use the [GitHub issue tracker](https://github.com/gopasspw/gopass/issues) to file bugs and feature requests.
-If you need support, please send your questions to [gopass-users](https://groups.google.com/forum/#!forum/gopass-users) or ask on IRC rather than filing a GitHub issue.

 ## Integrations